-- Prescription acne medication is often prescribed when a person with moderate to severe acne doesn’t get relief from over-the-counter treatments
+- Prescription acne medication is usually prescribed for severe acne and when moderate-to-severe acne doesn’t respond to over-the-counter treatments

 Who Should Use Prescription Acne Medication?

 Prescription medication is an appropriate choice for moderate–severe acne or for acne that fails to respond to over-the-counter (OTC) treatments.
 Treatment selection will be determined by a number of factors including severity, patient preference and tolerability.